mtoothman-upstart/aws-eks-best-practices/content/scalability/docs/control-plane.md

 `kubectl` has a client-side cache that caches discovery information from the cluster to reduce the amount of API calls required.
 The cache is enabled by default and is refreshed every 10 minutes.

 If you run kubectl from a container or without a client-side cache you may run into API throttling issues.
-It is recommended to retain your cluster cache by mounting the `--cache-dir` to avoid making uncessesary API calls.
+It is recommended to retain your cluster cache by mounting the `--cache-dir` to avoid making unnecessary API calls.

 ## Disable kubectl Compression